mtj0928/key-value-storage/README.md

 # key-value-storage
 A type-safe, observable, and injectable wrapper of UserDefaults.

+## Concepts
+`KeyValueStorage` is developed based on the following three concepts:
+1. **Type-safety:** You can read and write common types such as `Int` and `String` and your custom types in a type-safe manner.
+2. **Injectable Backend:** You can easily change the backend storage where values are stored to any ` UserDefaults` or ` InMemoryStorage`.
+3. **Observable Changes:** `KeyValueStorage` supports Observation, AsyncSequence, and Publisher of Combine.

 ## Simple Example
 1. Define keys and types you want to save.